evotext/ielex-data-and-tree/README.md

   - `ielex.mcc.pdf` is a graphic rendering of the tree above, generated with FigTree.

+The `build/` directory holds the files used for preparing the phylogenetic reconstruction.

+The `IE-trees-v1/` directory holds the files related to the phylogenetic reconstruction, including model, logs, and state.
+As stated above, a copy of the main output, as the `ielex.mcc`, is found in the `data/` directory.

 ## Author and citation

 The data and analysis was prepared within the context of